tylerlaberge/Jasper/README.md

 ### Creating a simple step

-To create a step simpy use jaspers @step decorator.
+To create a step use jaspers @step decorator.

 ```python
 from jasper import step